JustinNadz/AIHackathon2025_ButDev_ClimatechAI/WIKI.md

 ### Logs

 Check application logs for detailed error messages and debugging information.
 The Flask app provides verbose logging for troubleshooting.

+## Performance Tips
+- For very large flood polygons, use on-the-fly simplification params when calling:
+  - `/api/flood-data?simplify_tolerance=0.0005&precision=5`
+- Filter by map bounds and limit results on the client for large datasets.

 ## Development